bandeepsingh123/Obsidian/2 - literature Notes/Books/Network Programming.md

 types of internet sockets :
 - stream sockets referred to as SOCK_STREAM
-- datagram sockets referred to as SOCK_DGRAM aslo
+- datagram sockets referred to as SOCK_DGRAM aslo called  connectionless socket

+stream sockets are reliable and two way connected communication stream